What to do in Banff, a month by month calendar.

 Explore Lake Louise for the day

-Even if you don’t make it for IceMagic, there’s an array of amazing things to see and do in Lake Louise in January.
+Even if you don’t make it for IceMagic Festival, there’s an array of amazing things to see and do in Lake Louise in January.
 Take a tour to learn a little about the area’s history before you spend the day shopping or warming up with a Lobby Lounger hot chocolate in the timeless Fairmont Chateau Lake Louise.

 Family Day Weekend – mid February